uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/README.md

 ## Project setup

+To run the project locally, try the following steps:

+1. Clone this repository: `git clone https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15.git`
-- you will need node and npm installed (what versions?)
+2. Install node (v20.11.1) and npm (10.2.4)
+  *NOTE* the project may work on other versions as well
-- then you can run `npm run dev` in the root folder `/` to run the project locally
+3. Open terminal in the root folder of the repository
+4. Install all dependencies: `npm i`
+5. Run project: `npm run dev`

-Alternatively, read through the individual readme's of the [`/backend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/backend/README.md) and [`/frontend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/frontend/README.md) to see how to run the frontend and backend seperately.
-The frontend does depend on the backend functioning so the website may not run as expected if backend is not running as well.
+Alternatively, read through the individual `README.md`s of the [`/backend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/backend/README.md) and [`/frontend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/frontend/README.md) to see how to run the frontend and backend seperately.
+The frontend does depend on the backend running so the website may not run as expected if backend is not running as well.

 ## Git Setup